makemassair/code-refactor-lesson/README.md

 ## My Task

-To perform code refraction on a mock web page and deploy the website to my Githu to improve web accessibility.
+To perform code refraction on a mock web page and deploy the website to my Github to improve web accessibility.

 ### User Story